LucianStefanAndrei/Traffic-Sign-Detection-with-Tensorflow/README.md

   2. Use the change_images notebook to create additional directories with augmented images for the overcomplicated model
   3. Name the directories accordingly, I extracted all the images in a directory named "gtrsb_traffic_sign"

-The simple models presents good results, however, it is not trained on augmented data.
+The simple model presents good results, however, it is not trained on augmented data.
 The overcomplicated model create a multi-model prediction mechanism that trains 4 models on different sets of data create using the change_images notebook.
 It creates 3 directories with the same images but filters applied.
 The overcomplicated model, as I called it, holds worse results, however, it is more complex, and uses data augmentation and multi-prediction.